chda6313/3308SemesterProject_Sp2017/README.md

 #Collaboration Tool

-We have yet to decide on a tool all of us can use, but we will probably use Slack or HipChat
+We have yet to decide on a tool all of us can use, but we are leaning towards using Slack.